DTEK ESCO Has Trained Specialists in Energy Audit and Energy Management of Buildings for the Regional Power Distribution Company

 Specialists of DTEK Energy’s distribution companies – Dniprooblenergo, Power Grid, Donetskoblenergo – have successfully completed the training in energy audit and energy management of buildings.
 Trained employees will use the acquired knowledge at their enterprises and provide competent consultations on the Energy Audit service and the benefits of implementing the energy management system to their customers.

 “The energy management system will encourage efficient use of financial and energy resources.
-We will be able to direct the saved funds into constructing new grids, increasing the reliability of power supply and improving the service for our customers,” said at the presentation of certificates to trainees Alina Bondarenko, Director for Development and Services of DTEK’s distribution enterprises.
+We will be able to direct the saved funds into constructing new grids, increasing the reliability of power supply and improving the service for our customers,” noted Alina Bondarenko, Director for Development and Services of DTEK’s distribution enterprises, at the presentation of certificates to trainees.